-At the launch of the latest Norwegian EITI report Minister of Petroleum Tord Lien said: “Transparency of financial flows from extraction of oil and gas is important.
+At the launch of the latest Norwegian EITI Report Minister of Petroleum Tord Lien said: “Transparency of financial flows from the extraction of oil and gas is important.
 Openness contributes to better understanding of the industry and a better factual basis.
 We need both to make good decisions.”

 He added: “Norway wants to be a driving force internationally in this work.
 This, the sixth EITI report for Norway confirms that we have a good management system and control of the financial flows.”